kubedb/autoscaler/pkg/recommender/README.md

 ## Implementation

 The recommender is based on a model of the cluster that it builds in its memory.
-The model contains Kubernetes resources: *Pods*, *VerticalPodAutoscalers*, with their configuration (e.g. labels) as well as other information, e.g. usage data for each container.
+The model contains Kubernetes resources: *Pods*, *VerticalAutoscalers*, with their configuration (e.g. labels) as well as other information, e.g. usage data for each container.